 Step outside your everyday and open your eyes to adventure.

-See prehistoric crocodiles as they launch from the water to catch food, feel how incredibly soft crocodile skin really is as you hold a baby crocodile (with its mouth safely closed).
+See prehistoric crocodiles as they launch from the water to catch food on a jumping crocodile cruise.
+Feel how soft crocodile skin really is as you hold a baby crocodile (with its mouth safely closed).

-Soar through the sky as you fly over wetlands and see winding waterways make their way through wetlands.
-And savour a sunset as you sail on the sparkling blue waters of the Arafura Sea on a harbour cruise.
-No matter what your pace Darwin has something for you.
+Take a scenic flight and see waterways winding through wetlands.
+Savour a sunset as you sail on the sparkling blue waters of the Arafura Sea on a harbour cruise.
+No matter what your pace, Darwin has something for you.

 Rich in history

 Immerse yourself in the history of Darwin.
 From ancient Aboriginal Dreamtime stories and the pioneering spirit of the early settlers, to survival stories of WWII, the bombing of Darwin and Cyclone Tracy.
 Darwin’s history and heritage is vast, diverse and captivating in every way.

 All major airlines operate short daily flights into Darwin International Airport from Australia’s capital cities.
 International flights arrive from Singapore, Philippines and Indonesia.
 Alternatively, you can take the Ghan train journey, or drive north from Adelaide along the famous Explorers Way.

 When is the best time to visit Darwin?